Degree of Financial Leverage Formula (Table of Contents)

 - Degree of financial leverage for B = $1.25

-It means that Company B is more sensitive towards change in EBIT than company A. 1% change in EBIT will change B’s earnings per share by 1.25%, whereas the same change in EBIT will only result in a 1.05% change in A’s earnings per share.
+It means that Company B is more sensitive toward change in EBIT than Company A. 1% change in EBIT will change B’s earnings per share by 1.25%, whereas the same change in EBIT will only result in a 1.05% change in A’s earnings per share.

 Explanation of Degree of Financial Leverage Formula

 Companies use leverage in their capital structure to increase their return on equity.
-But leverage, As discussed above, is a very dangerous concept, and if a company is not certain about its earnings and profitability, that can be a very tricky road to walk on.
-Leverage can multiply the effect on return but can also put a company in a state of bankruptcy.
-That is the reason companies should keep a close eye on their leverage and its effect on profitability and degree of financial leverage helps them in achieving that.
+But leverage, As discussed above, is a very dangerous concept.
+If a company is not certain about its earnings and profitability, that can be a tricky road.
+Leverage can multiply the effect on return but can also put a company in bankruptcy.
+That is why companies should keep a close eye on their leverage and its effect on profitability, and the degree of financial leverage helps them achieve that.

-Degree of financial leverage few important parameters of any business financials, i.e. operating income, earning per share and debt payments (interest expenses).
-Companies which have higher EPS are considered to be favorable investments as compared to companies with lower EPS.
-The reason behind this is that higher EPS generally results in higher income for investors.
-Similarly, any business which has good operating profits are good investments since they are making efficient use of their resources.
+Degree of financial leverage few important parameters of any business financials, i.e. operating income, earning per share, and debt payments (interest expenses).
+Companies with higher EPS are considered to be favorable investments compared to companies with lower EPS.
+This is because higher EPS generally results in higher income for investors.
+Similarly, any business with good operating profits is a good investment since it efficiently uses resources.
 But debt obligations have the capacity to change the whole equation.
-Companies having good EPS and EBIT in one period can be in distress if their performance is not good and debt obligations are high.
+Companies with good EPS and EBIT in one period can be distressed if their performance is not good and debt obligations are high.

 Relevance and Uses

-The degree of financial leverage, in a way, helps companies to determine the amount of debt which they can comfortable able to manage in their capital structure.
-The more stable the operating income is, the more stable the will be EPS, and therefore a company can incorporate more debt in its structure.
-If the operating income is not stable, the company will not have an appetite to include debt since that will further increase the financial risk.
-But anyone who is using this ratio has to keep in mind that this ratio is not the same for all the companies and vary from industry to industry.
-Companies operating in the area of banking, manufacturing, and retail industry will generally have a higher degree of financial leverage.
+In a way, the degree of financial leverage helps companies determine the amount of debt they can comfortably manage in their capital structure.
+The more stable the operating income is, the more stable the EPS will be, and therefore a company can incorporate more debt in its structure.
+If the operating income is unstable, the company will not have an appetite to include debt since that will further increase the financial risk.
+But anyone who is using this ratio has to keep in mind that this ratio is not the same for all companies and varies from industry to industry.
+Companies operating in banking, manufacturing, and retail will generally have a higher degree of financial leverage.

-Generally, a higher degree of financial leverage indicates higher risk, and that is the reason that many companies operating with a higher degree of financial leverage opt for bankruptcy.
-The simple reason for that is they were not making enough profits to cater to their financial obligations.
+Generally, a higher degree of financial leverage indicates higher risk, which is why many companies operating with a higher degree of financial leverage opt for bankruptcy.
+The simple reason is they were not making enough profits to cater to their financial obligations.

 Degree of Financial Leverage Formula Calculator